isabella232/ContentTypeDeploymentPnP/README.md

 # Deploy a OnePlace Solutions Email Content Type to multiple Site Collections and Document Libraries

-A script and sample CSV file to add OnePlace Solutions Email Columns to Content Types in listed Site Collections, create the Content Types where necessary, and add them to listed Document Libraries.
+A script and sample CSV file to create the OnePlace Solutions Email Columns, add them to Content Types in listed Site Collections, create the named Content Type(s) where necessary, add them to listed Document Libraries, and create a default Email view.

 ## Getting Started